aehrc/Mirorr/markdown/MainPage.md

-Mirorr is a software developed at [The Australian E-Health Research Centre](http://aehrc.com/) for **3D rigid/affine** medical image registration that implements a **robust** and **inverse-consistent** algorithm.
+Mirorr is software which has been developed at [The Australian E-Health Research Centre](http://aehrc.com/) for **3D rigid/affine** medical image registration that implements a **robust** and **inverse-consistent** algorithm.
 Mirror is a command line application that is relatively easy to use.
 Being robust, it is suitable for both **mono- and multi-modal** applications.
-Inverse-consistency means that transform computed from image A to image B is **precisely the inverse** of the one computed from image B to image A. That means that it is not necessary to manage situation like the one illustrated below, simplifying your pipeline.
+Inverse-consistency means that a transform computed from image A to image B is **precisely the inverse** of the one computed from image B to image A. That means that it is not necessary to manage situations like the one illustrated below, simplifying your pipeline.

 ![Non inverse-consistent registration](images/fig1.png)